Dare 2 Dream Farms

 Dare 2 Dream Farms family Dare 2 Dream Farms Dare 2 Dream Farms

-2008Jeremy returned to LompocLeft corporate career to care for his grandfather & revive the farm
+2008Jeremy & Megan returned to LompocLeft corporate careers to care for his grandfather & start the farm

 500+WWOOF participantsHundreds from outside the U.S.